How to Share Photos With Glass — Ad-free Instagram Alternative for Apple

 As far as the down and dirty details: It’s for professional and amateur photographers alike, and you can download it on your iPhone, iPad, and the web.
 It’s a private, member-supported app (you do have to pay a small fee to use it), but it has no ads, no engagement algorithms, no invasive data tracking, outside investors, or public counts.

-With full-screen layouts and minimal compression, images really sing on this app.
+With full-screen layouts and compression, images really sing on this app.
 Public profiles are beautiful enough to be used as portfolios.
 And because there are no likes and follower counts, you can forget all about engagement and that competitive stuff.
 Users can explore and discover photography organically.

 More About Glass: